 Thomas O'Brien Academy of Science and Technology

 Serving prekindergarten through grade 6.
-TOAST
+At TOAST,

-Applying to magnet
+to magnet schools

 Admission to Albany's magnet schools is done through two random